Putting Your Child on the Payroll

 There isn't a minimum age requirement for putting your child on the payroll but you want to make sure the job is appropriate for their age.
 If you are a photographer then you could justify using your 3 year old as a model for your sample portfolio.
 However, if you own a plumbing business then a position for a 3 year old would be difficult to justify.
 Bottom line is ask yourself would the average person think this is a reasonable job for a child their age and is the pay reasonable for the work being performed?

 You may be asking but what about payroll taxes?
 Well, that depends on what type of entity structure your business is.
-If your business is a sole proprietorship, LLC, or partnership then you don't have to worry about social security, medicare, or FUTA taxes!
+If your business is a sole proprietorship, LLC, or partnership then you generally (there are some rules to follow) don't have to worry about payroll taxes (Social Security and Medicare taxes or FICA) if the child is under 18.
 However, depending on what state you are in, you may need to include your child on your workers comp policy.
-Plus, you don't have to issue a W2 to your child (since there are no withholdings).
-If your child does plan to contribute to a Roth IRA then you will want to consider issuing a W2 to support the earned income but otherwise you don't need to issue a W2.

-If you do have an S or C Corporation then the withholding piece isn't quite as easy but there is still a way you can do this!
-If your structure is an S or C corporation then you would have to do the FICA piece.
-However, what you can do instead is to pay a separate sole proprietor or single member LLC a "management fee" and then pay your child out of that entity.
-The management fee is tax deductible on your corporation and avoids the FICA (payroll tax) issue.
-Then you pay your child out of the sole proprietor or LLC entity and avoid having to do withholding and issue a W2.
+If you have an S or C Corporation then the withholding piece isn't quite as easy but there is still a way you can do this!
+If your structure is an S or C corporation then you would have to do the FICA (payroll tax) piece.
+You would process your child's payroll as you would other employees with withholdings and payroll taxes.

 For example, my son is 16 and he does work for my business.
 He does mostly computer work.
 I am not a tech-y person and he assists with website and digital editing.
 It is a reasonable role for his age and I can substantiate the work he does.
 He is legitimately doing work that I would have to pay someone else to assist me with so it is a WIN WIN when we are able to work together, I get a tax deductible expense for my business, and he receives income that he uses to put gas in his car while also starting to save and invest for his future!